SirDap/tripodvideoninja/_posts/2020-03-15-missing-checksums-with-synology-b2-cloud-sync.markdown

 ### Whose Limitation is it Anyway?

 To be clear, the checksum limitation is on the Synology end.
-Cloud Sync is simply not SHA-1 checksums to Backblaze.
+Cloud Sync is simply not sending SHA-1 checksums to Backblaze.
 B2 in fact supports and encourages[^4] sending checksums for large files— and they can even be sent at the end!

 So what can upload to B2 with checksums for large files?